paseri3739/e621_downloader/README.md

 ```

 # how to run
-modify the "searchQuery" variable in "scrape_e621.ts", then run
+run
 ```
-ts-node scrape_e621.ts
+ts-node scrape_e621.ts "your_search_query"
 ```
 the script makes ./img directory.
+All of your downloaded images there.